MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 Derailments are often caused by some error in the recorder, or sometimes in the emulator, at some recorded instruction further back in the trace.

-In most cases this failure messages indicates that the .RUN trace file is not usable from the point that it derailed.
-If the event of interest you are trying to debug happened before the trace derailed, the trace may be usable.
-If the derailment happened before the event of interest occurred, the trace will need to be re-recorded.
+In most cases this failure message indicates that the .RUN trace file will have a gap in the thread that derailed, starting at the point that it derailed,for some indeterminate number of instructions.
+If the event of interest you are trying to debug didn’t happen during that gap, the trace may be usable.
+If the event of interest occurred during that gap, the trace will need to be re-recorded.

 ## See Also